pytek-io/website/tutorial/custom_js_callbacks.md

 tutorial.snippets.js_method
 ```

 Notice how the input is nicely formatted in the UI input component, while the output displays the raw number.
-A `JSMethod` constructor takes a unique tag as first argument allowing us to identify any errors related to this function.
-The second argument is the JavaScript method body, the remaining ones are the JavaScript argument names.
+A `JSMethod` constructor takes a unique tag as the first argument, allowing us to identify any errors related to this function.
+The second argument is the JavaScript method body and the remaining ones are the JavaScript argument names.
 You may have noticed in that example that we displayed the raw number by calling `amount_input` from a lambda expression.
 We need to do that in order for the framework to display the actual `amount_input` value.

 ### Currying javascript callbacks